 Please note that riding a bicycle without operational lights at night is illegal in the Netherlands.

 The mild climate, short distances and excellent cycling infrastructure make cycling in the Netherlands not only practical, but great fun indeed!

 Cycling is a good way to discover the Netherlands.
 You can hire a bicycle and if you are travelling by rail, you can take your bicycle with you.
 Just do not forget to purchase a special ticket for your bicycle for the train journey.

 In the southern part of the Netherlands, there is a multitude of challenging routes through hilly terrain, whereas in the western part of the Netherlands, you can cycle through the dunes.
 If you like mountain biking, there are also plenty of MTB routes in the Netherlands.

 Cycling to the city, work or university

 One of the most common ways of moving around in the Netherlands is by bicycle.
 Many people use a bicycle and then a train to travel to work or to university, as you will see from the large numbers of bicycles parked at smaller railway stations.
 Larger railway stations have special bicycle parking garages.

 In the city centre, you will find places where you can park your bicycle.
 In some cases, such bicycle parking areas are guarded and in some locations, you will be obliged to pay a fee for parking your bicycle.
-In the centre of Tilburg, all of the guarded parking areas for bicycles are free of charge.
+In the centre, all of the guarded parking areas for bicycles are free of charge.
 It is important to ensure that you park your bicycle in an appropriate location, or you may return from a nice evening out and discover that your bicycle has been removed by the municipal services.

 Buying a bicycle